Are you wondering what to look for in a window air conditioner?

 It gives you the ability to control the output temperature of your air conditioner.
 The lower you have the thermostat set, the cooler it will make the room.

-Some lower cost window AC units will have a regular mechanical thermostat, but the best window AC units you can get will have a digital thermostat.
+Some lower cost window AC units will have a regular mechanical thermostat while the majority of other will have a digital thermostat.

 Basic air conditioners with a mechanical thermostat will have a dial for you to rotate in order to set the desired temperature for the room.
-This dials has a number range, such as 1 to 7, which pertains to the coldness setting as opposed to a certain degree.
+This dial has a number range such as 1 to 7 which pertains to the coldness setting as opposed to a certain degree.

 Fan Speed Adjustment